freshbudget/freshbudget/README.md

 #### Add subdomains to etc\hosts file

 We are currently using subdomains for the authentication and application routes.
 You should configure your local `etc\hosts` file to point `api.domain.test`, `app.domain.test` and `domain.test` to this application.
-You can also reconfigure this behavior by modifiying the `.env` file.

 ## Testing